ZhuangLab/storm-analysis/doc/source/parameters.rst

   problem that their might be frame number offsets between the movies from different cameras due to synchronization issues.

-* **find_max_radius** - To be a peak it must be the maximum value within this radius (in pixels).

-* **iterations** - Maximum number of iterations for new peak finding.
-Usually you'd use something like 20 to try and separate neighboring peaks.
-However if you are analyzing beads or some other bright and sparse target 1 may be a better choice as it will suppress the spurious splitting of a single peak into multiple peaks.

 * **mapping** - The file that contains the transforms for mapping points from one plane to another plane.

-* **sigma** - This should be roughly the sigma of the PSF.
-It serves several purposes.

-  (1) It is used as a measure of the peak to peak distance at which peak fits
-      do not substantially effect each other.

-  (2) If two peaks are closer than this distance then the dimmer one will be discarded.

 * **splineX** - (X = 0-7) The spline files to use for fitting.
 These are always 3D splines.

-* **threshold** - Ideally this is in units of sigma, as in a "x sigma event".
-For example at 3 sigma you'd expect about 0.003 false positives per pixel.
-Incorrect background estimation can however complicate things.
-You probably want to use a value greater than 5.0 for most analysis.

 * **weights** - This file contains information about how to weight the per channel/plane localization parameters (i.e. x, y, z, etc..) to get the most accurate average value.